-- Speech and language therapists
+- speech and language therapists

-- Specialist teachers or support services
+- specialist teachers or support services

-- Educational psychologists
+- educational psychologists

-- Occupational therapists, speech and language therapists or physiotherapists
+- occupational therapists, speech and language therapists or physiotherapists

-- General practitioners or paediatricians
+- general practitioners or paediatricians

-- School nurses
+- school nurses

-- Child and adolescent mental health services (CAMHS)
+- child and adolescent mental health services (CAMHS)

-- Education welfare officers
+- education welfare officers

-- Social services
+- social services

-10. Complaints about SEND provision
+9. Raising concerns and resolving disputes

+9.1 Informal concerns

-Where parents/carers have concerns about the school's SEND provision, they should first raise their concerns informally with the class teacher.
-The school will try to resolve the complaint informally in the first instance.
-If this does not resolve their concerns, parents/carers are welcome to submit their complaint formally.
-Formal complaints about SEND provision in our school should be made to the SENCo in the first instance.
+Where parents/carers have concerns about the school's provision for meeting their child's additional needs, they should first raise them informally with the class teacher.
+School staff will try to resolve concerns and/or issues informally in the first instance.
+It may include arranging meetings with parents/carers and agreeing next steps.
+Whilst the school's SENCo does not have to be involved in all meetings, they will be informed by class teachers and may decide to attend.
+It is envisaged that most concerns can be resolved at this stage.

+9.2 Formal complaints

+If this does not resolve their concerns, parents/carers can submit their complaint formally.
 Complaints will be handled in line with the Trust's complaints policy, which is available on the school's website.
+Formal complaints are dealt with at Stage 2 of the process and in most cases will be considered by the school's headteacher.
+Parents/carers will be invited to attend a meeting and will receive a written response to their complaint which may include recommendations.
+Should parents/carers be dissatisfied with the outcome at Stage 2, they can escalate it to Stage 3 of the process which involves a panel hearing with governors and an independent person.

+9.3 Dispute resolution

-If the parent or carer is not satisfied with the school's response, they can escalate the complaint to the Headteacher.
-In some circumstances, this right also applies to the student themselves.
-To see a full explanation of suitable avenues for complaint, see pages 246 and 247 of the SEN Code of Practice.
-The London Borough of Hillingdon's SENDIASS service may be able to provide support with the resolution of any disagreements: contact details can be found on their website (here).
-Hillingdon offers specific mediation when a request to assess for an EHC plan is declined: further details can be found on their website (here).
+In addition, the SEN Code of Practice outlines suitable avenues for concerns and disputes (click here).
+For students with an EHC plan, an interim review may be necessary to discuss matters formally with staff.
+The London Borough of Hillingdon's SENDIASS service may be able to provide support with the resolution of any disagreements and contact details can be found on their website (click here).
+Hillingdon offers specific mediation when a request to assess for an EHC plan is declined: further details can be found on their website (click here).

-11. Monitoring and evaluation arrangements
+10. Monitoring, evaluation and related policies

-11.1 Evaluating the effectiveness of the policy
+10.1 Evaluating the effectiveness of the policy

 The Trust is constantly looking for ways to improve the SEND policy.
-The Trust will do this by evaluating whether or not schools are meeting the objectives set out in section 1.
+The Trust will do this by evaluating whether or not schools are meeting the objectives set out in Section 1.
 Schools will evaluate how effective their SEND provision is with regards to:

-- all staff's awareness of students with SEND at the start of the autumn term; - how early students are identified as having SEND; - students' progress and attainment once they have been identified as having SEND; - whether students with SEND feel safe, valued and included in the school community; and - comments and feedback from students and their parents/carers.
+- all staff's awareness of students identified with SEND at the start of the autumn term; - how early students are identified as having SEND; - students' progress and attainment once they have been identified as having SEND; - whether students identified with SEND feel safe, valued and included in the school community; and - comments and feedback from students and their parents/carers.

+This will all contribute to the annual SEND report for governors and an executive Trust-wide summary for trustees.
 Further information about how the school will evaluate the effectiveness of their SEND provision can be found in Part B.

-11.2 Monitoring the policy
+10.2 Monitoring the policy

-This policy will be reviewed every year: Part A will be reviewed by the Trust's inclusion lead and approved by the board of trustees, Part B will be reviewed by the SENCo and headteacher, then reviewed by the local governing body.
+This policy will be reviewed every year: Part A will be reviewed by the Trust's inclusion lead and approved by the board of trustees, Part B will be reviewed by the SENCo and headteacher, then followed by the local governing body.
 The policy will also be updated when any new legislation, requirements or changes in procedure occur during the year.

-12. Links with other policies and documents
+10.3 Links with other policies and documents